 Read more on official CMS coverage guidelines for vitamin D-related services.

-Vitamin D Insufficiency ICD-10 (E55.8) is applied when the patient’s Vitamin D levels are low but not low enough to qualify as true deficiency.
+Vitamin D Insufficiency ICD-10 (E55.8) is applied when the patient’s Vitamin D levels are low but not low enough to qualify as a true deficiency.

 By contrast, Vitamin D Deficiency ICD-10 (E55.9) is used when the condition is clinically significant.